jweiland-net/weather2/Documentation/User/Index.rst

 Adding a new plugin
 ^^^^^^^^^^^^^^^^^^^

-To add a new plugin just create a new content element, choose insert plugin and under plugin select *Current Weather* now you can select the desired measure unit and record identifier to display records.
+To add a new plugin just create a new content element, choose insert plugin and select *Current Weather* under plugin.
+Now you can select the desired measure unit and record identifier to display records.